Driving the Historic National Road (US 40) in Centerville, Pennsylvania

 Classical Revival style Clay County Courthouse, Brazil, Indiana (built 1913-14)

-Shortly after crossing the Wabash River in Terre Haute, we reached Illinois, which meant our trip down the National Road would be coming to an end soon.
+Shortly after crossing the Wabash River in Terre Haute, we reached Illinois, the final state on the National Road.
 Traffic is considerably thinner on the Illinois section, and the road is two lanes along its entire route.
 The road also contains a feature common among U.S. highways in rural Illinois – bypasses around major towns, with the “business” route still accessible.
 You’ll find this same setup along Route 66 from the outskirts of St. Louis to the outskirts of Springfield.
 One other very cool thing you’ll find on the National Road in Illinois – covered bridges, which prompted a couple of short stops.
 The first bridge is actually a modern copycat, built in 2002, though a toll sign replicating 19th century rates has been posted.
 The second is a reconstruction of a covered bridge originally constructed over the Embarrass River in 1832.

 Auburn Branch covered bridge, old National Road, west of Marshall, Illinois